Scour Inc.: Scour metasearch engine

 Scour has since relaunched in early 2008 as a metasearch engine combining the three most used search engines—Google, Yahoo! and Live Search—into a single aggregated search page with social concepts.
 Scour rewards users with a point for each unique search conducted through the Scour Toolbar or at the website, as well as for commenting or rating a result (to a maximum of three points per search).
 Points can also be acquired through use of its affiliate program, with a matching 25% commission given to the host of the referral.
-Once users have accumulated a certain number of points they can be redeemed for a Visa gift card or PayPal money transfer at an implied exchange rate of approximately USD$0.004 (2/5¢) a point.
-The rate for those not in its target demographic, however, is significantly less—only USD$0.0001 per point.
+Once users have accumulated a certain number of points they can be redeemed for a Visa gift card or PayPal money transfer at an implied exchange rate of approximately USD0.004 (2/5¢) a point.
+The rate for those not in its target demographic, however, is significantly less—only USD0.0001 per point.
 The program was cancelled in the summer of 2009.